simantinibhosale0130/simantinibhosale0130/README.md

-- 👋 Hi, I’m @simantinibhosale0130
+- 👋 Hi, I’m @simantini_bhosale_
-- 👀 I’m interested in Dance and Art
+- 👀 I’m interested in Python and Designing
-- 🌱 I’m currently learning Information technology in Engineering.
+- 🌱 I am Software Engineer by profession.
+And does UI/UX as a job.
 - 💞️ I’m looking to collaborate on coding.
 - 📫 How to reach me simantinibhosale0130@gmail.com